 Here you will get the best views of the Castle as you reach them along the Moat Walk.
 In summer they are a blaze of colour, full of a large range of herbaceous plants selected by Lady Rosse.
 You will look down over the river Camcor and view the 1820 suspension bridge, earliest in Ireland.
 Opposite, under the yew tree, is the ancient well of St. Brendan.

 Waterfalls, tranquil Rivers and Lake

 Water is a prominent feature of the Gardens.
 Wherever you walk you are always close to water.
-Cross over the enchanting waterfall above the gravity fed fountain in the Victorian Fernery, or follow the River Walk to the double bridges where the Little Brosna and Camcor meet.
+Cross over the enchanting waterfall above the gravity fed fountain in the Victorian Fernery, or follow the River Walk to the double bridges where the Little Brosna river and Camcor river meet.